csning1998/iac-kubeadm-deployment/README.md

 1. **VMware Workstation**

    VMware Workstation Pro 17 is the virtual machine application used in this IaC project.
 You need to register an account on broadcom.com, then click [here to download Workstation Pro 17](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Workstation%20Pro&freeDownloads=true).
+This project requires VMware Workstation 17.6.2 or later installed.

+   **Note:** If this is your first time using VMware Workstation, you'll need to open the program and complete the User Agreements.
+Otherwise, the process will fail immediately in Packer's headless mode.
+Alternatively, you can open `packer/ubuntu-server-24.pkr.hcl` and change the `headless` parameter to `false`.

    After installation, configure VMware Network Editor:

    -  Open VMware Network Editor (`vmware-netcfg`).
    -  Ensure `vmnet8` is set to NAT with subnet `172.16.86.0/24` and DHCP enabled.
    -  Ensure `vmnet1` is set to Host-only with subnet `172.16.134.0/24` (no DHCP).

 2. **Install HashiCorp Toolkit - Terraform and Packer**